MRU-CSIS-3512-002-202504-PROJECT/marking/submission-checklist.md

 # The Project: Submission Checklist

 **Instructions:** Before submitting your project, go through this entire checklist in order.
 Test each feature and place a check (`x`) in the box only if you can confirm it works exactly as described.
+If a feature is buggy, note that by putting a `B` in the box instead AND note it in the `Known Bugs` section at the bottome of this document.
 Submitting an accurately completed checklist is a part of the project's professionalism requirements.

 **Student Name:** _________________________